peymanbarca/sustainable-mobility-application/ReadMe.md

   - Not Authorized in secured endpoints
   - Corrupt CSV data upload
   - Wrong username/password in login

+- Using Spring Rest Docs to automatically document the tests

 - Use an external API for emission calculations, in order to find the latest